-Apimeds Korea's parent company, Inscobee Inc., has voting control over approximately 70.27% of our common stock, directly and through its wholly owned subsidiary Apimeds Korea, and therefore we currently meet the definition of a "controlled company" under the corporate governance standards for the NYSE American.
-Upon the closing of this offering, Inscobee Inc. will own approximately 50.32% of the voting power of our outstanding voting.
+Apimeds Korea's parent company, Inscobee Inc., has voting control over approximately 70.28% of our common stock, directly and through its wholly owned subsidiary Apimeds Korea, and therefore we currently meet the definition of a "controlled company" under the corporate governance standards for the NYSE American.
+Upon the closing of this offering, Inscobee Inc. directly and through Apimeds Korea, will hold 54.41% of the voting power of our outstanding voting stock.